do2blehelix/the-ml-handbook/content/handbook/aws-infrastructure-essentials.md

 * Block Storage: divides the file into chunks of data to store
 * Object Storage: stores the entire file as a chunk of data

+Storage Types:

-EC2 Instance Store - form of directly attached storage. data is deleted if the EC2 instance stops
+* EC2 Instance Store - form of directly attached storage. data is deleted if the EC2 instance stops. high speed temporary storage data

-EBS (Elastic Block Store) - similar to an external hard disk attached to the server
+* EBS (Elastic Block Store) - similar to an external hard disk attached to the server

+  EBS can only be attached to EC2 instances
+* S3

 ### Policies